 Principles of testing, interpretation of test scores, methods and utilization of assessment instruments to measure abilities, achievement levels, interests, aptitudes, developmental variables and personality characteristics are taught.
-Prerequisite: Full admission of School Counseling Program or permission of program Coordinator.
+Prerequisite: Permission of advisor or Program Coordinator.
 Prerequisite: COUN 5500

-COUN 5512 - Counseling Strat & Tech (3 credits)
+COUN 5512-Counseling Strat & Tech (3 credits)

-This course is designed to teach basic skills of the helping relationship and the structure of the basic counseling interview appropriate for the school setting.
-Students will be involved in practicing skills and determining the relationship between theory and practice.
+An experiential approach to more effective interpersonal communication, this course offers the opportunity for awareness, personal growth and understanding of self and others, and communication of that self-awareness and understanding.
+This course is designed to teach basic skills of the helping relationship and the structure of the basic counseling interview.
+Through skills practice, students develop a better understanding of the relationship between theory and practice.
 Prerequisite: COUN 5500